MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/transferring-network-data.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-To watch a video that introduces the data path model in NetAdapterCx, see [Network Adapter Class Extension: Data Path](https://aka.ms/netadapter/video3).
+To watch a video that introduces the data path model in NetAdapterCx, see the [Network Adapter Class Extension: Data Path](https://aka.ms/netadapter/video3) video on Channel 9.

 In the NetAdapterCx model, network data requests are stored in WDF queues.
 Each queue is associated with a ring buffer, which contains a group of packets and pointers to indicate where in the ring to read and write next.

 ## Creating transmit and receive queues

 When your client driver calls [**NET_ADAPTER_CONFIG_INIT**](net-adapter-config-init.md), typically from its [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693) event callback function, it provides two queue creation callbacks: [*EVT_NET_ADAPTER_CREATE_TXQUEUE*](evt-net-adapter-create-txqueue.md) and [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md).
 The client creates transmit and receive queues in these callbacks.

 For example, the client creates a transmit queue by calling [**NetTxQueueCreate**](nettxqueuecreate.md) as follows: